Give a missed call and our experts will contact you

 Criteria for business loan eligibility

 Business loan eligibility in different banks varies according to their respective policies.
-While some have relaxed rules, some have stricter policies in place to prevent loan defaults.
+While some have relaxed rules, others have stricter policies in place to prevent loan defaults.
 There are some basic business loan eligibility criteria followed by all institutions for providing business loans.
 These basic criteria must be fulfilled to have a maximum success rate for approval of loan applications.

 While these are the basic requirements, depending on the finance institution the loan applicant will have to fulfill other requirements mentioned by the respective institution.
-The basic requirements might also differ with various banks and NBFCs.
-For example, some institutions will only accept business loan applications if you are 22 years instead of 18.
+The basic loan requirements might also differ between banks and NBFCs.
+It is recommended therefore to consult with different banks and NBFCs on their loan eligibility qualifications before finalising.

 Who can apply for business loans?